Hands On Hartford

 To learn more or to support these programs, please contact Donna Colliton, dcolliton@handsonhartford.org.
 To volunteer, learn more here.

-Non-Discrimination Statement Hands On Hartford services are provided without discrimination based on age, race, ancestry, religious creed, color, sex (including pregnancy and sexual harassment), genetic information, gender identity and expression, marital status, sexual orientation, mental disability (past and present), national origin, intellectual impairment, learning disability or physical disability, including but not limited to blindness, criminal record.
+Non-Discrimination Statement Hands On Hartford services are provided without discrimination based on age, race, ancestry, religious creed, color, sex (including pregnancy and sexual harassment), genetic information, gender identity and expression, marital status, sexual orientation, mental disability (past and present), national origin, intellectual impairment, learning disability or physical disability, including but not limited to blindness, criminal record, veteran status.
 Hands On Hartford also adheres to USDA non-discrimination standards which can be viewed HERE.